Connecting homes with matter

 Developers are in the same boat.
 They not only have to pick which ecosystem integration to support, but they must also be knowledgeable about different, competing IoT technologies and ecosystems.
 Over time, their focus is forced to shift from end-user experience to connectivity and compatibility issues.

-the birth of matter
+The birth of matter

 Then, a massive transformation occurred in 2019, which upended the entire smart home industry.
 Amazon, Apple, Google, Samsung SmartThings, and the Zigbee Alliance [now called the Connectivity Standards Alliance (CSA)], came together to announce the creation of ‘Project Connected Home over IP’ or ‘Project CHIP’.
 Later renamed ‘Matter’, this home automation connectivity standard aimed to increase interoperability among diverse smart home devices and Internet of Things (IoT) platforms from different providers.
 Through standard data models, the Matter protocol gives home automation devices a universal language, enabling smooth transitions, easy usability, and quick setups.